AttestLLM: Efficient Attestation Framework for Billion-scale On-device LLMs: Threat Model

-~ \textbf{Attackers' Capability}: We consider the adversary possesses access to the system but cannot manipulate the secure Trusted Execution Environment (TEE) inside the device.
-They have prior knowledge of the LLM model architecture and the watermarking algorithm.
-However, they do not know the model weights since they are stored in a shuffled memory region and cannot obtain the watermark signatures in the secure memory.
-They aim to bypass the attestation to host another unauthorized model on the hardware device.
+\paragraph{\textbf{Attackers' capability and potential threats}} ~ We consider the adversary cannot manipulate the secure trusted execution environment (TEE) on the device.
+The operating system (OS) is trusted and can provide information about the pages associated with the weights (e.g., page fault or modified) under hypervisor mode in ARM TrustZone.
+This is consistent with prior attestation work~\cite{chen2019deepattest,moon2025asgard}.
+The adversary has prior knowledge of the watermarking algorithm, but lacks access to the trigger dataset and watermark, which are securely encrypted and stored in a shuffled, randomized memory region.
+They aim to evade attestation to host another unauthorized model on the hardware device.

-\textbf{Potential Threats}: To achieve this, the adversaries may execute the following attacks.
-We perform a detailed analysis and quantitative evaluations in Section~\ref{subsec:attack}.

-\begin{itemize}[label=$\blacksquare$, nosep] \item \textbf{Model replacement attack}: The adversary has prior knowledge of the model architecture, but do not have access to the parameters in the shuffled memory region.
-They thus host a malicious model with the same architecture but different parameters. \item \textbf{Watermark Forgery attack}: The adversary forges the signature stored in the secure memory inside the TEE.
-Then, they attempt to embed the signature onto the unauthorized LLM to fool the hardware platform to host an illegitimate model. \end{itemize}

-We also note that adversaries may leverage Low-Rank Adaptation (LoRA)~\cite{hu2022lora} to fine-tune the model or partially replace the model submodules to bypass the attestation and host an illegitimate model.
-These attacks could be tackled by control flow attestation~\cite{dessouky2017fat,abera2016c} and memory-layout randomization~\cite{chen2019deepattest,marco2019address}, which ensure that the model attested in the secure world is the same one executed in the normal world.
-These are orthogonal to \sys{} and can be combined to further boost security with protocols in Section~\ref{sec:protocols}.